 Of course, you don’t need to go to the spa to just have a nice romantic breakfast or dinner with just the two of you at this place you both adore.

 If you don’t live too far from the beach, driving over every once in a while can be incredible for your inner-peace.
 There is something relaxing about listening to the breaking of the waves, the mews chattering above your heads and the smell of salt in the air.

 This time of year, I wouldn’t recommend having a pick-nick on the beach unless you dress very warm, but most beaches have really nice bars and restaurants nearby where you can unwind further.

 Plan a mini-break

-First of all, I am not telling you to add even more craziness to your planning by adding on a mini-break but every once in a while you just really need to get away from home for a little while to escape your everyday life.
-When you start to notice you are constantly picking on each other, and not cutting each other slack anymore, it might be time for you to get away for a few days.
+First of all, I am not telling you to add even more craziness to your planning by adding on a mini-break but, every once in a while, you just really need to get away from home for a little while to escape your everyday life.
+When you start to notice that you are constantly picking on each other and not cutting each other slack anymore, it might be time for you to get away for a few days.

-We recently planned a short mini-break to Paris, the city of love.
-I had already been two times but my partner had never went so I gave him full control over the things he really didn’t want to miss.
+For our 8th anniversary, we planned a short mini-break to Paris, the city of love...
+I had already been two times but my boyfriend had never been there before so I gave him full control over the things he really didn’t want to miss.
 We know we can always go back in the future so we decided to keep things simple.
-We only planned one big thing every day, and everything else we just left open.
+We only planned one big thing every day, and we left everything else wide open.

 We ended up having dinner in one of the cutest French bistros in Montmartre, taking selfies on the Bir Hakeim bridge (anyone seen Inception?) with the Eiffel Tower in the background, we saw everything we wanted to see in the Louvre in only half a day, we had McDonalds one evening just because we felt like it, … In short we just let ourselves be swept up by the adventure that is Paris instead of trying to fit everything exactly into a well-hashed out schedule.
 And it was the best mini-break we could have wished for!

 Wedding Planning Starter Kit